• Home

 Want to make the most of early spring?
 Here are a few simple steps to support pollinators and boost your garden’s beauty:

-• Mix natives with non-natives – Many ornamental plants are valuable, but native species are often essential for local pollinators.
+• Mix natives with non-natives: Ornamental plants are beautiful, but native species are often essential for native insects and ecosystems.

 Phlox subulata (Moss Phlox)